Holy crap, you guys!

 Park rangers and police patrolled the grounds.
 Imagine being a park ranger and working not in a wilderness park like Yellowstone or the Grand Canyon, but instead being stationed on the White House lawn.

-Next, it was on to the vegetable garden.
+Next, it was on to the vegetable garden itself.
 Not far from the veggies sits a beehive.
 These are the official honeybees of the White House.
 These mindless insects have no idea they are living on special ground.

 The garden was beautifully landscaped, with more than a dozen vegetables growing in their own separate boxes.